James Earp Appraisal Service maintains the highest professional ethics

-When busy with an appraisal, we follow the highest ethical standards possible.
-Doing orders on contingency fees is never an option.
-That is, we can't agree to do an appraisal report and collect payment on the contingency of the loan closing.
+James Earp Appraisal Service holds itself to the industry standards and guidelines set in place for professional behavior.
+We won't accept anything less from ourselves.
+Working on assignments that contingency fees is never an option.
+That is, we are not able to agree to do an appraisal report and collect payment on the contingency of the loan closing.
 Another practice that's restricted is doing assignments on percentage fees.
-That is probably the appraisal industries biggest no-no, because it would tend to make appraisers up the value of homes or properties to increase their paycheck.
-We don't do that.
-Other unprofessional practices may be defined by state law or professional organizations that the appraiser belongs.
+That is perhaps the appraisal industries biggest no-no, because it would tend to make appraisers up the value of homes or properties to increase their paycheck.
+We set ourselves to a higher standard.
+Other improper practices may be established by state law or professional organizations that the appraiser belongs.